 This law covers full-time and part-time workers in the private sector and federal, state, and local governments.
-The law may apply to you because of the type of company or organization for which you work, known as "enterprise coverage", or the type of work you perform known as "individual coverage."
+The law may apply to you because of the type of company or organization for which you work, known as "enterprise coverage" or the kind of work you perform known as "individual coverage."

-Employers must give overtime pay to non-exempt employees who work over 40 hours per week.
-They must pay these workers at a rate of at least time and half of their regular rate.
 For example, if a worker who earns the minimum wage of $7.25 works 44 hours in one week, he or she must be paid for an additional 6 hours of work (1.5 x 4 hours).
-An employee who must work on a Saturday, Sunday or holiday does not qualify for overtime pay, as long as this schedule does not push one over the limit of 40 hours of work per week.
+An employee who must work on a Saturday, Sunday, or holiday does not qualify for overtime pay, as long as this schedule does not push one over the limit of 40 hours of work per week.

 The FLSA sets standards for the type of information employers must maintain about their workers.
 They are required to keep records that must contain the following information:

 - Employee's full name and social security number.